 The Leagues filed suit to enjoin the New Jersey Parties from giving effect to the 2014 Law.
-The District Court held that the 2014 Law violates PASPA, granted summary judgment in favor of the Leagues, and issued a permanent injunction against the Governor of New Jersey, the Director of the New Jersey Division of Gaming Enforcement, and the Executive Director of the New Jersey Racing Commission (collectively, the "New Jersey Enjoined Parties").3 The

-3 In the District Court, the New Jersey Enjoined Parties urged that the Eleventh Amendment gave them immunity such that they could not be sued in an action challenging the 2014 Law.
-The District Court rejected this argument, as do we, and we note that, while the issue was briefed, the New Jersey Enjoined Parties did not press-or even mention-this issue at oral argument before either the merits panel or the en banc court.
-They contend that, because the 2014 Law is a self-executing repeal that requires no action from them or any other state official, they are immune from suit.
-This argument fails.
-The New Jersey Enjoined Parties are subject to suit under the Ex parte Young exception to Eleventh Amendment immunity, which "permit[s] the federal courts to vindicate federal rights and hold state officials responsible to 'the supreme authority of the United States.""
+The District Court held that the 2014 Law violates PASPA, granted summary judgment in favor of the Leagues, and issued a permanent injunction against the Governor of New Jersey, the Director of the New Jersey Division of Gaming Enforcement, and the Executive Director of the New Jersey Racing Commission (collectively, the "New Jersey Enjoined Parties").
+The issue at oral argument before either the merits panel or the en banc court.
+They contend that, because the 2014 Law is a self-executing repeal that requires no action from them or any other state official, they are immune from suit. argument fails.
+The New Jersey Enjoined Parties are subject to suit under the Ex parte Young exception to Eleventh Amendment immunity, which "permit[s] the federal courts to vindicate federal rights and hold state officials responsible to 'the supreme authority of the United States.'"
 Pennhurst State Sch. & Hosp. v.
 Halderman, 465 U.S. 89, 105 (1984) (quoting Ex parte Young, 209 U.S. 123, 160 (1908)).
 The contrary argument of the New Jersey Enjoined Parties relies on a false premise that execution of the 2014 Law involves no affirmative ultra vires act by state officials.
 But the 2014 Law is far from passive.
 As we conclude at length, the 2014 Law establishes a regulatory regime that authorizes wagering on sports in limited locations for particular persons, so it is an affirmative act by New Jersey state officials to authorize by law sports betting, in violation of PASPA.
-As such. implementation of the law falls squarely within the Ex parte Young exception to sovereign immunity because it is "simply an illegal act upon the part of a state official in attempting, by the use of the name of the state, to enforce a legislative enactment which is void because" it is contrary to federal law.
+As such, implementation of the law falls squarely within the Ex parte Young exception to sovereign immunity because it is "simply an illegal act upon the part of a state official in attempting, by the use of the name of the state, to enforce a legislative enactment which is void because" it is contrary to federal law.
 209 U.S. at 159.
 "In determining whether the doctrine of Ex parte Young avoids an Eleventh Amendment bar to suit, a court need only conduct a straightforward inquiry into whether the complaint alleges an ongoing violation of federal law and seeks relief properly characterized as prospective."
 Verizon Maryland, Inc. v.
 Pub.
 Serv.
 Comm'n of Maryland, 535 U.S. 635, 645 (2002) (internal quotation marks and alterations omitted).
-That is precisely the situation we face in this case.
-We therefore need not address the unsettled question of whether an Ex parte Young exception must exist District Court interpreted Christie I as holding that PASPA offers two choices to states: maintaining prohibitions on sports gambling or completely repealing them.
+That is precisely the situation we face in District Court interpreted Christie I as holding that PASPA offers two choices to states: maintaining prohibitions on sports gambling or completely repealing them.
 It reasoned that the 2014 Law runs afoul of PASPA because the 2014 Law is a partial repeal that necessarily results in sports wagering with the State's imprimatur.
 The New Jersey Parties appealed.